 Skip to Main Content

-BFA.ID.120 - BFA: Industrial Design (120)
+BFA.ID.120 - BFA in Industrial Design

 Download as PDF

 The program begins sophomore year with skill-based exposure to both traditional and state-of-the-art techniques for visualization.
-Through the manipulation of wood, metal, paper and plastic, students begin to understand the unique properties of these materials and the design possibilities inherent in them.
+Through the manipulation of wood, metal, paper and plastic, you begin to understand the unique properties of these materials and the design possibilities inherent in them.

-Junior year builds on the skills learned the first year by encouraging students to focus on projects dealing with technology as it applies to products, form and human factors, mechanics and movement, and more.
+Junior year builds on the skills learned the first year by encouraging you to focus on projects dealing with technology as it applies to products, form and human factors, mechanics and movement, and more.

 FALL